 Bones, muscles and joints need time to recover from and adapt to the stress of running.
 For most beginners, one day is not enough time for these tissues to come back stronger.
-So limit your running to every other day for at least the first several weeks of your program.
+So, limit your running to every other day for at least the first several weeks of your program.
 If you wish to exercise more frequently, do walks or non-impact workouts, such as cycling, between run days.

 To continue getting results from your running program, you need to run more.
 But if you increase your running volume too quickly, you are likely to become injured or overtired.
 The 10 percent rule is a good guideline for sensible running increases.
-To practice it, simply avoid increasing your total running distance or time by more than 10 percent from one week to the next.
+To practice it, simply avoid increasing your total running distance or time by more than 10% from one week to the next.

 Individual appetite responses to exercise are varied.
 Working out has little effect on hunger in some people and makes others ravenous.
 There’s not much you can do about it either way.
-If running does increase your appetite, you will probably eat more.
-What you can do to ensure that the compensation effect doesn’t stop you from reaching your goals is increase the quality of the foods you eat.
+If running increases your appetite, you will probably eat more.
+What you can do to ensure the compensation effect doesn’t stop you from reaching your goals is increase the quality of the foods you eat.

 High-quality foods are less energy dense and more satiating than low-quality foods, so they fill you up with fewer calories.
 By increasing your overall diet quality, you can eat enough to satisfy your heightened appetite without putting the brakes on your weight loss.

 Even 12.3 pounds of weight loss in one year might not seem like a lot.
 If your goal is bigger than that, there are two things you can do: Run more and eat less.
-Let me explain.

 While it’s important to progress slowly, you can continue to progress with your running until you are doing as much as you can with the time, energy and motivation you have.
 If you are highly motivated, consider aiming for a long-term goal of building up to 60 minutes of running per day, six days per week.
-A 150-pound person who runs 10-minute miles will burn more than 4,000 calories per week on this schedule.
+A 150-pound person who runs 10-minute miles burns more than 4,000 calories per week on this schedule.

 The compensation effect isn’t all about increased appetite.
 For some people there’s also a reward effect at play.
 Too often, runners celebrate the completion of workouts by eating low-quality treats such as cookies and potato chips.
 In many cases, these treats contain more calories than were burned in the workout.

 The best way to avoid this type of self-sabotage is to view your runs themselves as rewards rather than as chores to be gotten through and rewarded.
-A recent study by Brian Wansink found that people ate less than half as many M&M’s offered to them after a walk when they had been told before it that it was a “scenic walk,” compared to when they had been told it was an “exercise walk.”
+A recent study by Wansink found people ate less than half as many M&M’s offered to them after a walk when they had been told before it that it was a “scenic walk,” compared to when they had been told it was an “exercise walk.”

 For this reason, you should do whatever you need to do to enhance your enjoyment of running.
-Studies have shown that when people manipulate their workouts in ways that make them more fun, they are more likely to stick with their programs.
+Studies have shown that when people manipulate their workouts to make them more fun, they are more likely to stick with their programs.
 If you enjoy running with music, run with music.
 If you prefer running with a friend or group, do that.
 If you like running in the park, run in the park.
-There’s really no wrong way to run for weight loss if you’re having fun.
+There’s no wrong way to run for weight loss if you’re having fun.